ChrisKlug/web-dev-workshop/labs/lab3/lab3.md

 # Lab 3 - Adding a SQL Server database

-The UI expects a couple of REST-ful endpoints to retrieve the product information to display in the application.
+The UI expects a couple of RESTful endpoints to retrieve the product information to display in the application.
 However, before we can start implementing these, we need to have a database to store the data in.

 ## Steps (for Visual Studio)